glee2429/CS540_W21_DBMS/Lecture/Wk5.md

 - Most-Recently-Used (MRU)

 These are dependent on user behavior.
 For example, a sequential flooding happens when repeated sequential scans occurs with LRU.

+#### Recrod Formats
+- Reducing *time* is much more important than reducing *space*.

+Types:
+1. Un-spanned: each record belongs to only one block (fixed sized)
+2. Spanned: records may be stored across multiple blocks.